facebook/infer/_docs/01-linters.md

 ![](static/images/AL/holds_in_node.jpeg)

-Let's consider an example of checker using formula `WHEN F HOLDS-IN-NODE node1,…,nodeK` for checking that a property with a pointer type should not be declared *"assign"*:
+Let's consider an example of checker using formula `WHEN F HOLDS-IN-NODE node1,…,nodeK` for checking that a property with pointer type should not be declared *"assign"*:

 ```
 DEFINE-CHECKER ASSIGN_POINTER_WARNING = {

       SET report_when =
           WHEN
             is_assign_property() AND is_property_pointer_type()
           HOLDS-IN-NODE ObjCPropertyDecl;

       SET message = "Property `%decl_name%` is a pointer type marked with the `assign` attribute";
       SET suggestion = "Use a different attribute like `strong` or `weak`.";